facebook/docusaurus/website/docs/creating-pages.md

 <!-- TODO: What will the user see if pages/ is empty? -->

-In the `pages` directory, create a file called `hello.js` with the following contents:
+In the `src/pages` directory, create a file called `hello.js` with the following contents:

 ```jsx
 import React from 'react';